bisq-network/bisq-pricenode-deprecated/docker/README.md

-Needed information to start a priceprovider
+Needed information to start a pricenode
 ==

 Copy to this directory: